Prescribing Ricci curvature on homogeneous spaces: Preliminaries

 \section{Preliminaries}

-Let $M^n$ be a connected differentiable manifold of dimension $n$.
+Let $M$ be a connected differentiable manifold of dimension $n$.
 We assume that $M$ is homogeneous and fix $G$, one of the connected Lie groups acting transitively on $M$.
-If $K\subset G$ is the isotropy subgroup at a point $o\in M$, it will tacitly be assumed that the homogeneous space $G/K$ is almost-effective (i.e., the subgroup of $G$ of those elements acting trivially is discrete, or equivalently, $\kg$ contains no ideal of $\ggo$).
+If $K\subset G$ is the isotropy subgroup at a point $o\in M$, it will tacitly be assumed that the homogeneous space $G/K$ is almost-effective (i.e., the subgroup of $G$ of those elements acting trivially is discrete).
 The existence of $G$-invariant Riemannian metrics on $M=G/K$ is therefore equivalent to the compactness of $\overline{\Ad(K)}\subset\glg(\ggo)$, where $\ggo$ is the Lie algebra of $G$.

 In order to set a background for the study of the $G$-invariant geometry of $M$, including tensorial and curvature computations, it is useful to consider a {\it reductive decomposition} $\ggo=\kg\oplus\pg$ (i.e., $\Ad(K)\pg\subset\pg$) for the homogeneous space $G/K$, where $\kg$ is the Lie algebra of $K$.
 In this way, since $\Ker d\pi|_e=\kg$, where $\pi:G\rightarrow G/K$ is the usual projection, the tangent space at the origin point $o\in M$ is identified with $\pg$, $T_oM\equiv\pg$, via the isomorphism $\pg\longrightarrow T_oM$, $X\mapsto d\pi|_eX=X_o$.
 Each $X\in \ggo$ can also be viewed as the vector field on $M$ defined by $X_p:=\left. \ddt\right |_{t=0} \exp{tX}\cdot p$.